mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/AccessingOnLAN/index.md

 ### Accessing localhost using a Local Hostname

-To access your localhost on another Mac on your LAN, you need to type in it's Local Hostname.
-To find out the Local Hostname of this Mac, go to System Preferences > Sharing > Edit .
+You can use a Mac's Local Hostname to access your localhost on another Mac on your LAN,  To find out the Local Hostname of this Mac, go to System Preferences > Sharing > Edit.

 ![MAMP](/en/MAMP-PRO-Mac/How-Tos/General/AccessingOnLAN/LocalHostName.png)

 To access your localhost from a different Mac on your LAN.
-Input :8888 as a suffix in your url bar.
+Input :8888 (assuming your are using Apache port 8888) as a suffix in your url bar.

 ![MAMP](/en/MAMP-PRO-Mac/How-Tos/General/AccessingOnLAN/LocalHostPage.png)